|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 It should be noted that NCAA rules have been changed (2003-2004) to reflect progressively more rigorous academic standards for student-athletes.

-See Attendance under Student Responsibilities section of the Bulletin.
+See Attendance in the Student Responsibilities section of the Bulletin.

 There may be circumstances under which a student will wish to audit a course (i.e., participate in the class without earning academic credit, credit hours, or grades.)